 Stanford's Community Partnership Awarded to Hope House (2008)

-The story of Hope House through audio
+Hear the story of Hope House

 Mitch Neuger produced a series of audio recordings about the Hope House Program.